CineAlta

 CineAlta cameras are a series of professional digital movie cameras produced by Sony that replicate many of the same features of 35mm film motion picture cameras.

 Concept

-CineAlta is a brand name used by Sony to describe various products involved in content creation, production and exhibition process within digital cinema workflow.
+CineAlta is a brand name used by Sony to describe various products involved in content creation, production and exhibition process within digital cinema workflow.The first Cinealta camera is Sony HDW-900, and the first camera HD 24p.
 Now Sony's products branded as CineAlta include camera, camcorder, recorder, cinema server, and projector.
 "CineAlta" is a portmanteau of Cine, from cinematography, and Alta, an Italian word for "high".

 Logo

 The first CineAlta logo was designed by Hiroki Oka, Chief Art Director of Sony CreativeWorks Corporation, based at the Sony Atsugi Technology Center.
 The twinned ribbons represent the marriage of film and videotape, arranged in a way to deliberately evoke the infinity symbol, to symbolize the infinite possibilities.
 The CineAlta logo was updated by Tetsuro Sano and applied for the first time to the F65.

 Format

 CineAlta cameras record onto HDCAM tapes, XDCAM Professional Discs, SRMemory, or SxS flash memory cards.
 They have the ability to shoot at various frame rates including 24fps and a resolution of up to 8K.
 The camera can be used with a Miranda DVC 802 converter.
 This allows the camera to output SDI, DV, and multiple HD outputs.